hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 Some messages, such as those for the liveviews and securitysystem topics, are controller-specific.
 To use these topics, make sure you use the controller MAC address when you create your topic strings.

 ### <A NAME="doorbell-messages"></A>Doorbell Messages
 Doorbell messages are a fun feature available in UniFi Protect doorbells.
-You can read the [doorbell documentation](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md) for more information about what the feature is and how it works.
+You can read the [doorbell documentation](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Doorbell.md) for more information about what the feature is and how it works.

-Doorbell messages are published to MQTT using the topic `message`. `homebridge-unifi-protect2` will publish the following JSON every time the plugin sets a message to the `message` topic:
+Doorbell messages are published to MQTT using the topic `message`. `homebridge-unifi-protect` will publish the following JSON every time the plugin sets a message to the `message` topic:

 ```js
 { "message": "Some Message", "duration": 60}